cirosantilli/git-tutorial/index.md

 Git + Github allows you to do the following quickly:

-- create multiple versions (*commits* in Git jargon) of your work, and travel between them.
+- create multiple versions (*commits* or *revisions* in Git jargon) of your work, and travel between them.

     This is useful for: